Eb-Zeero/stencil_wc/README.md

 * `component_tag`.
 The tag name for the generated web component.
 This must conform to the rules for naming web components.
 In particular, it must contain a hyphen.

 * `namespace`.
-The full name of this web component without space or special character.
-It is not bounded to this this rule.
+The namespace config is a string representing a namespace for the app.
+For apps that are not meant to be a library of reusable components, the default of App is just fine.
+However, if the app is meant to be consumed as a third-party library, a unique namespace is required. [more...](https://stenciljs.com/docs/config/#namespace)

 * `component_directory`.
 The directory where the files for the web component are stored.
 By default the tag name is used.